fuse-box/fuse-box/README.md

 ]
 ```

-In this case, all css files will be bundled.
+In this case, all CSS files will be bundled.

 But if you define "serve" option with a callback, all files will be filtered through it.
 A callback is expected to return a string with a browser path.
 If you return "undefined" or *NOT* a string, that file will be bundled as if no option was specified.